 A Note on Returning Home

 - Keep him or her close at night.
 At least at first.
-Once your pup knows being crated at night is not a punishment or a form of social isolation, and that you’re still nearby, you can gradually move his kennel to the location you’d prefer.
+Once your pup knows being crated at night is not a punishment or a form of social isolation, and that you’re still nearby, you can gradually move their kennel to the location you’d prefer.

-More Crate Training Advice
+Video: More Crate Training Advice

 - Never make the crate a place of punishment.